 At first glance, this fence is pretty basic.
 A nice, solid stained black with wide boards that don’t totally obstruct the view beyond it.
 But if you look closely, you can see the addition of thin chicken wire.
 This is a great idea if you want a modern, stylish fence but still have to either keep your small pets in or small critters out.
 Genius and super easy.

-So, you could have a great fence that outlines the perimeter of your home or garden and offer accessibility with a simple swinging gate.
+You could have a great fence that outlines the perimeter of your home or garden and offers accessibility with a simple swinging gate.
 Or you could take it one step further and add a cool garden door like this.
 The simple wooden frame holds a screen so the door doesn’t obstruct anything, a suggestion by Jean W. from BlazeReviews.

 This simple garden fence is short and easily constructed with a few lengths of lumber.
 But the feature to look at is the playful use of color.
-If you want to add some character to your garden with minimal effort, then pick 2-3 of your favorite bright colors and have fun painting the fence.
+If you want to add some character to your garden with minimal effort, then pick two or three of your favorite bright colors and have fun painting the fence.